InternetNZ/InternetPlatforms/README.md

 For our purposes, a platform is an online business, based on facilitating interaction (communication, transactions etc) between users.
 Platforms are the agora, or central meeting space, where consumers, producers, content creators all flock, and they succeed when they can capture a market, and build on network effects to attract and keep people's attention.

-AirBnb owns no property, Uber owns no cars, Facebook creates no content[^1].
-These platforms are valuable for their scale and audience, and the data they capture, rather than any tangible assets. _What a company owns matters less than what it can connect_[^2]_._
+AirBnb owns no property, Uber owns no cars, Facebook creates no content.
+These platforms are valuable for their scale and audience, and the data they capture, rather than any tangible assets. _What a company owns matters less than what it can connect.

 We are growing increasingly reliant on platforms, while also growing increasingly aware of the vulnerable situation we have put ourselves in, where participating in these platforms means sharing our data and attention in a way that the platforms and others can see, sell, and influence.